Moving to Taiwan || A Guide By Those Who Made The Move

 A note on VPNs

 An important note distinguishing Taiwan and Mainland China is the use of VPN.
-Traveling to China for any period of time and you’ll want to get yourself a VPN, whether free or paid.
+Traveling to China for any period of time you’ll want to get yourself a VPN, whether free or paid.

 Taiwan’s internet, however, does not require the use of a VPN to access some of your favourite sites such as Facebook and Netflix.